 Flying to Uluru

-Within Australia you can fly to Uluru directly from each of the major capital cities.
-During Australian school holidays there is no such thing as a cheap flight to Uluru – but if you can plan to visit at other times there are often great deals to Uluru available.
+Within Australia, you can fly to Uluru directly from each major capital city.
+During Australian school holidays, there is no such thing as a cheap flight to Uluru – but if you can plan to visit at other times, there are often great deals to Uluru available.

-After you arrive at the Uluru airport, you can either catch the free shuttle bus to Yulara, and then use local tour and bus options to get around.
-Alternatively you can rent a car to get around Uluru.
+After arriving at the Uluru airport, you can catch the free shuttle to Yulara or use local tour and bus options to get around.
+Alternatively, you can rent a car to get around Uluru.

 Hire Car Uluru Airport